Can Redwood Trees Really Grow In Washington State?

 So the Redwood tree isn't native to Washington State hence the reason you don't see them around.

-There are four places to see a Redwood in Washington State and the website monumentaltrees.com has only four listings where you can find a Redwood tree in the state of Washington.
-You can check out the complete list here.
+There are only a few places to see a Redwood in Washington State.
+The website monumentaltrees.com has only seven listings where you can find a Redwood tree in the state of Washington.
+These are:

 So if you have wondered why you don't see a Redwood tree in Washington State, now you know.